-- such recommendations must be provided to the Board of Directors, c/o Gerald S. Blaskie, SCI Engineered Materials, Inc., 2839 Charter Street, Columbus, Ohio 43228, in writing no later than December 30, 2022; - the nominating shareholder must meet the eligibility requirements to submit a valid shareholder proposal under Rule 14a-8 of the Securities Exchange Act of 1934, as amended; and - the shareholder must describe the qualifications, attributes, skills, or other qualities of the recommended director candidate.
+- such recommendations must be provided to the Board of Directors, c/o Gerald S. Blaskie, SCI Engineered Materials, Inc., 2839 Charter Street, Columbus, Ohio 43228, in writing no later than December 30, 2025 for the 2026 Meeting; - the nominating shareholder must meet the eligibility requirements to submit a valid shareholder proposal under Rule 14a-8 of the Securities Exchange Act of 1934, as amended; and - the shareholder must describe the qualifications, attributes, skills, or other qualities of the recommended director candidate.